comtravo/comtravo.github.io/_posts/2018-10-21-Neural-NER-Systems.md

 ### __Architecture__

-This was, to the best of my knowledge, the first work on NER to completely drop hand-crafted features, i.e., they use no language-specific resources or features beyond a small amount of supervised training data and unlabeled corpora.
+This was, to the best of my knowledge, the first work on NER to completely drop hand-crafted features, i.e. they do not use any language specific resources or features beyond a small amount of supervised training data and unlabeled corpora.

-Two architectures are proposed:
+Two architectures proposed are:

 - bidirectional LSTMs + Conditional Random Fields (CRF)
-- generating labels segments using a transition-based approach inspired by shift-reduce parsers
+- generating label segments using a transition-based approach inspired by shift-reduce parsers

-I will just focus on the first model, which follows a similar architecture as the other models presented in this post.
-I personally like this model mostly because of it's simplicity.
+I will focus on the first model, which follows a similar architecture as the other models presented in this post.
+I personally like this model because of its simplicity.

 As in the previous models, two LSTMs are used to generate a word representation by concatenating its left and right context.
 These are two distinct LSTMs with different parameters.
 The tagging decisions are modeled jointly using a CRF layer [(Lafferty et al., 2001)](https://repository.upenn.edu/cgi/viewcontent.cgi?article=116).